-11. COMPENSATION
+12. COMPENSATION

 - a.
-Storey County will compensate the State Public Defender as provided by NRS Chapter 180 for representation of indigent persons.
-Storey County will compensate private attorneys under this Plan or other applicable law for time that is reasonable and necessary for representation of an indigent person. - b.
+Storey County will compensate the CCPD pursuant to the terms of an interlocal agreement with Carson City. - b.
+Storey County will compensate conflict counsel as provided in the applicable contract with Storey County. - c.
 Unless otherwise provided in a contract, statute, or regulation, counsel may seek compensation for representation of an indigent person through the following procedure. - 1.
 Counsel must submit a request for compensation to the indigent defense coordinator, using a form prescribed by the indigent defense coordinator. - 2.
 The request must be supported by a sworn statement specifying time entries rounded to the nearest one-tenth of an hour, a detailed description of the work performed for the representation, a description of the compensation rate applicable to counsel, a statement of any compensation already received from any source for representation in the case, and any other material supporting the request for compensation.
 The invoice must comply with the requirements of section 13. - 3.
 Counsel should submit a request for compensation at least quarterly, but in any event within 60 days after the date that the representation is terminated.
-Requests submitted more than 60 days after the representation is terminated will be denied.

-- 4. The indigent defense coordinator will approve, modify, or deny the request for compensation. - 5.
+Requests submitted more than 60 days after the representation is terminated will be denied. - 4.
+The indigent defense coordinator will approve, modify, or deny the request for compensation. - 5.
 No hearing will be held regarding the request for compensation. - 6.
 If the request for compensation is approved, the indigent defense coordinator will send the request to the designated accounting personnel for entry into the County's payment system. - 7.
 If the request for compensation is denied, the indigent defense coordinator will notify counsel that his or her request was denied. - 8.
 If the request is denied, counsel may file a motion for compensation with the trial court.
 A motion for compensation must contain the request for compensation, any information accompanying the request, the denial of the request for compensation, and a proposed order.

-12. EXPENSES
+13. EXPENSES